melodymassis/Branch4/README.md

 * Group Project 1: BART Ridership Data

-Questions address by the team:
+Questions addressed by the team:
 - Hourly trends – when should I ride Bart if I don’t want a crowded train?
 ![throughput](throughput.png)

 *Notes: This is aggregate data for one full year, 2016 total throughput.

 - What are the ridership yearly trends?
 What does the seasonality look like?
 ![seasonality](seasonality.png)

+**Code Key Learnings**
+When utilizing Pandas there is no need to download a large CSV file if a link to it is already available